 Based in Singapore, Lee Hwa Jewellery is the original and most well-known vendor of purple gold.
 Their shipping information page states that international delivery is offered on a “case-by-case basis”.
 However, when we emailed Lee Hwa asking if they delivered to the United States, we didn’t receive a reply.

 Another notable vendor is the Japanese company Jewelry Miura.
 According to their English website, Jewelry Miura has been selling the “Cierin” brand of purple gold in Japan since 2009.
-This 18k purple gold alloy uses 75% yellow gold and 25% aluminum, and is verified as real gold by the Japan Mint.
+This 18k purple gold alloy uses 75% yellow gold and 25% aluminum, and is hallmarked as real gold by the Japan Mint.

 6. Not All “Purple Gold” is Genuine Alloy